weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Create_Connectors.md

 You will now create a custom send connector in Adatum’s on-premises Exchange Server (LON-EX1) using the on-premises EAC.

-1. You should still be logged into LON-EX1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears,then log in now.
+1. You should still be logged into LON-EX1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.

 2. In your Internet Explorer browser session, the on-premises **Exchange admin center** should still be open; if not, then perform the same steps that you did in the prior task to open it now.